AndreHaueisen/flushbar/README.md

 Sometimes we just want a simple user input.
 Use the property`userInputForm`.
 * Note that buttons, messages, and icons will be ignored if `userInputForm != null`
 * `dismiss(result)` will yield result. `dismiss()` will yield null.
-* There is a bug here where the keyboard is not displayed.
-Trying to fix it.

 ```dart
 Flushbar<List<String>> flush;